New Moon on

 Moon after ascending node

-3 days after ascending node on 2 April 2008 at 15:18 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following 8 days, until the lunar orbit crosses from North to South in descending node on 15 April 2008 at 05:48 in ♌ Leo.
+3 days after ascending node on 2 April 2008 at 15:18 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from North to South in descending node on 15 April 2008 at 05:48 in ♌ Leo.

 Moon before northern standstill

-8 days since the previous standstill on 28 March 2008 at 16:00 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.898°, the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠27.812° at the point of next northern standstill on 10 April 2008 at 17:42 in ♊ Gemini.
+8 days since the last southern standstill on 28 March 2008 at 16:00 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.898° the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠27.812° at the point of next northern standstill on 10 April 2008 at 17:42 in ♊ Gemini.

 Sun-Moon-Earth syzygy